 “I always had it in my head that I wanted to break 30-minutes for 10km.
 I understand that it is a completely arbitrary number, but it just seemed elusive for so many years.
 I thought that if I could break thirty minutes, I could be satisfied that I had achieved at least one of the goals I had set out to achieve when I started running.”

 In 2014, Tom broke 30-minutes for 10km at the NSW and Australian Road Running Championships at Homebush.
-Placing third in 29.40 behind Harry Summers (29.34) and Duer Yoa (29.36) it appeared Tom was finally starting to fulfil his potential.
+Placing third in 29.40 behind Harry Summers (29.34) and Duer Yoa (29.36) it appeared Tom was finally starting to fulfill his potential.

 Do Canto, who met his wife Lana at a Parkrun, has been a regular fixture at Sydney Park, Parramatta & Rhodes Parkrun for the last few years.
 He credits the local fun runs with keeping his love for the sport alive at a time when his motivation was dwindling.